konfou/konfou.github.io/_posts/2021-04-14-yu-gi-oh-card-game-for-classic-anime-viewers.md

 require no specific  monsters, no extra spell card, no  tuners, and even those having requirements are pretty  generic.
 As such they've become a must  in competitive  setting (meta  decks) yet  no skill  or effort  or strategy  was needed  for  their use.
-For disqussions on  that aspect see https://redd.it/2gn4vt and https://redd.it/5f6qhw (threads on r/yugioh).
+See <https://redd.it/2gn4vt>  and
+<https://redd.it/5f6qhw> (threads on r/yugioh) for relevant discussions.

 ## Pendulum